Ejiro Kuale: 2004

 Kuale transferred to Louisiana State and started two games for the Tigers.
 He started the season as the starter at strong side linebacker.
 He totaled 22 tackles, four tackles for a loss and two sacks.
 Against Ole Miss he totaled five tackles.

 2005

 After missing the first six games in the season with a broken ankle, Kuale debuted against North Texas on October 29.
 In the first few games after his return he played sparingly before playing most of the game against Arkansas.
 In the Arkansas game he recorded five tackles and then had another five tackles and a sack against Georgia in the SEC Championship Game.
 Against Miami in the Chick-fil-A Bowl he had one sack.

 Professional career

 National Football League

-In May 2006 after going undrafted in the 2006 NFL Draft, Kuale signed with the New Orleans Saints.
+In May 2006 after going undrafted in the 2006 NFL draft, Kuale signed with the New Orleans Saints.
 He was released before being re-signed before the 2007 season.
-In May 2008, Kuale signed with the Kansas City Chiefs.Unfortunately he was never able to make it on the field to play a down in the NFL.
+In May 2008, Kuale signed with the Kansas City Chiefs.
+He was never able to make it on the field to play a down in the NFL.